octimot/StoryToolkitAI/FEATURES.md

 minimum 10GB for the large model.

 **Initial Prompt**.
-This is useful if you want the transcription algorithm to adopt a certain style (for eg. separating speaker sentences, or using caps after punctuation), or even prime it to use certain names (for eg. "Helena" instead of "Elena"), or avoid rookie mistakes (for eg. showing "Hey, Wood!" instead of "Heywood").
+This is useful if you want the transcription algorithm to adopt a certain style (for e.g. separating speaker sentences, or using caps after punctuation), or even prime it to use certain names (for e.g. "Helena" instead of "Elena"), or avoid rookie mistakes (for e.g. showing "Hey, Wood!" instead of "Heywood").
 The default prompt separates speaker sentences and uses caps after punctuation.
 Remember: this is kind of like telling your assistant editor "do that", but it's up to them if they want to follow your instructions or not - welcome to the wonderful world of AI.
 This feature is super experimental - it might even accept